gbdev/pandocs/content/MBC3.md

 ### A000-BFFF - RAM Bank 00-03, if any (Read/Write)

-Depending on the current Bank Number/RTC Register selection (see below), this memory space is used to access an 8KByte external RAM Bank, or a single RTC Register.
+Depending on the current Bank Number/RTC Register selection (see below), this memory space is used to access an 8 KiB external RAM Bank, or a single RTC Register.

 ## Registers